Restoring UPS battery with high voltage. UPS battery restoration. Recovery instructions

 The results are:

-The moral of this fable is this:
+The moral of this story is:

-Article taken from the site geektimes.ru
+Article taken from geektimes.ru

 New battery life